 If your application to enroll in any of the health and welfare Plans subject to ERISA is denied, you may file a claim with the Plans Administration Committee of Citigroup Inc. (the "Committee").
-You also may file an appeal if the Committee denies your claim.
+You may also file an appeal if the Committee denies your claim.

-To file an enrollment-related claim and for information on the claim review process, use the Health and Disability Benefits Eligibility Claims and Appeals Form available to you at no cost by calling the Citi Benefits Center through ConnectOne at 1-800-881-3938.
+To file an enrollment-related claim and for information on the claim review process, follow the instructions included below.
+Use the Health and Disability Benefits Eligibility Claims and Appeals Form available to you at no cost by calling the Citi Benefits Center through ConnectOne at 1-800-881-3938.
 From the ConnectOne main menu, choose the "health and welfare benefits" option.
-Follow the instructions on the form and return the form to the Plans Administration Committee at the address on the form.
+Follow the instructions on the form and return the form to the Plans Administration Committee at the address on the form, and also noted below: